 ICS.SecurityFramework® is a methodology developed by TI Safe that covers all levels of physical and logical security layers for industrial systems, and includes integrated protection for shop floor devices, SCADA, MES, ERP, PIMS and other industrial systems.
 Security components are installed according to the needs of each layer within security standards while respecting existing technology, and the entire system is integrated into a central operating environment where monitoring, prevention, threat isolation, and response are provided. incidents.

-The Framework implements the best practices outlined in the ANSI / ISA-99 Cyber Security Management System (CSMS) and accelerates the cybersecurity compliance process by meeting the needs of IT and automation teams.
-ICS.SecurityFramework® occurs in a four-step continuous improvement cycle:
+The Framework implements the good practices described in the CSMS (Cyber Security Management System) of the ANSI / ISA-99 standard and accelerates the cybersecurity compliance process, meeting the needs of the IT and automation teams.
+ICS.SecurityFramework® occurs in a four-step continuous improvement cycle, as follows:

 Risk Analysis exposes existing vulnerabilities and threats.
 It is the fundamental step to protect any facility.